KonstToIT/train_neural_network_app/README_EN.txt

 	1) Download all project files and place them in one folder
 	2) From the command line using the pip package manager, run pip install -r requirements.txt
-	3) Run the "Show_neural_network.ipynb" file with a program capable of opening .ipynb format files, for example jupyter notebook
+	3) Run the "Show_neural_network.py" file with a program capable of opening .py format files

 This program was created to get acquainted with how the process of training a neural network takes place.